ZacharyGeurts/AMOURANTHRTX/README.md

 At least switch your build from debug to release.
 StoneKey.hpp should be global singleton's to the other hpp department store.
 Every blessing of Vulkan upon you.
-If not ask Grok to turn 500 lines into 535 for Vulkan 1.5 and update the Makefile.
+If not ask Grok to turn 500 lines into 535.
+Robot organized extensions.
 Use the green code button above to download zip.
 Or, use the preferred method with git.
 GLHF.